Paul-J-Company/Systems-Design/README.md

   - How do they choose the best Compute Design, Tools and Practices for your Workload?
   - How do they choose the best Data Structures, Algorithms and Protocols for your Workload??
   - How do they choose the best Security Design, Tools and Policies/Practices for your Workload?
-  - How do they choose the best Observability/Telemetry/Monitoring/Logging/Analytics Design, Tools and Practices for your Workload?
+  - How do they choose the best Observability/Telemetry/Monitoring/Logging/Tracing/Analytics Design, Tools and Practices for your Workload?
   - How do they choose the best Testing/Benchmarking Design, Tools and Practices for your Workload?
   - How do they choose the best Programming Language, IDE, etc. to implement your Workload?
-  - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Design, Tools and Practices/Workflows for your Workload?
+  - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Tools and Practices/Workflows for your Workload?
 + How do your Architects/Designers/Programmers/Teams/Departments communicate and how often?
   - In person Meetings, Email, Mailing Lists, Chat, Slack, Mastadon, IRC; Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
-  - Every week, Daily (15 min scrum), every month, never?
+  - Every Week, Daily (15 min scrum), every Month, Never?
 + What Environment/Platform does your workload run?
   - OnPrem, Cloud, MultiCloud or Hybrid?
   - Bare Metal, VMs, Containers, Mixture of All of them?